Lugriz/pdfmake-wrapper/README.md

  *      ]
  * }
 */
 ```

-### Item ( content: any )
+### Item(content: any) -> Item

-It creates an item, this method adds items properties to the passed content. use it into a list.
+Creates an item, this method adds item properties to the passed content. use it in a list.

 ```javascript
 // ============== simple example with unordered list ============